Top 5 Characteristics of Ideal Employees

 - Pilfering work-related supplies and equipment.

-- Extended breaks and rest room visits.
+- Extending breaks and rest room visits to waste time.

 - Completing personal tasks on the job, using company equipment and supplies, including the telephone and Internet.